Bill move out

 Named after the founder of St. Vincent de Paul, Ozanam Manor is our transitional housing program with 60 beds for seniors, veterans and adults with disabilities–a population that continues to fall into homelessness as fixed incomes struggle to keep pace with medical needs and rising costs.
 A dormitory-style shelter, each resident has their own bed and dorm area while living in community.
 They participate in group activities, have access to life courses, volunteer and meet one-on-one with case managers to work toward independent living, stabilizing health and moving into a home of their own.

-With 200 beds, the Washington Street Shelter serves as a pipeline to housing with intense wraparound services to end homelessness in its direct neighborhood and downtown.
+With more than 200 beds, the Washington Street shelter serves as a pipeline to housing with intense wraparound services to end homelessness in its direct neighborhood and downtown.
 Each resident’s bed is their own until they secure housing.
 Open day and night, the shelter provides three meals a day, showers and basic needs, while also connecting residents to case management, mental health support, substance abuse services, as well as workforce readiness and volunteering opportunities.
 The program welcomes people ready and willing to get off the street and rediscover stability and life as a productive citizen again.

 St. Vincent de Paul has the distinction of being a leading partner in opening and operating The Washington Street Shelter, which is set to be the model on which additional Valley pocket shelters will be based as the City of Phoenix and Maricopa County aim to decentralize homelessness services.

 In the middle of homelessness, it can feel overwhelming not knowing next steps and who to trust as individuals and families try to regain housing.
-Our Resource Center's Social Work Services team offers care and case management to help individuals and families find their path off the street.
+Our Social Work Services team offers care and case management to help individuals and families find their path off the street.
 With a dedicated case manager and wraparound services, the Social Work Services team helps identify barriers and motivates people to work toward achievable goals.
 They provide connection to mental health resources and trauma support as well as financial assistance with application fees, deposits, bill and rent payments.
 Whatever it takes to get someone housed, the Social Work Services team is ready to help people exit homelessness for good.

 Our dining rooms serve more than just a hot meal.
 They present an opportunity for us to work with individuals to address some of the core issues preventing them from regaining house.
 By bringing a multitude of wraparound services to each of our different dining room locations, our dining room staff is able to work with individuals to address mental health, substance abuse, workforce development obstacles and so much more to help offer people hope and a real chance at getting off the street.